 Immune monitoring services

 We have standardized immunoassays for human cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, or other fluids.
-We measure multiple cytokines simultaneously using either Luminex (up to 63 analytes) or MesoScale Discovery (MSD, up to 10 analytes) systems.
-We also provide assays for other soluble proteins on the MSD platform.
+We measure multiple cytokines simultaneously using either Luminex (up to 80 analytes) or Olink (92 analytes per panel).
+We also provide custom Luminex assays for other soluble proteins, including antibodies.

 Mass cytometry, or CyTOF (DVS Sciences), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 Readout is by time-of-flight mass spectrometry.
 This allows for the combination of many more antibody specificities in a single samples, without significant spillover between channels.
 We have standardized an immunophenotyping CyTOF panel with 30 antibodies; an intracellular cytokine+phenotyping panel with 38 antibodies; and a phospho-specific epitope+phenotyping panel with 30 antibodies.
 A tetramer-based panel for following specific T cell populations is also available.